 Dr. Chanprasert went to medical school at Faculty of Medicine Siriraj Hospital Mahidol University in Bangkok, Thailand.
 He did internal medicine residency at Bassett Medical Center in Cooperstown, NY.
 After NY, Sirisak moved to Houston to do medical genetics and medical biochemical genetics at Baylor College of Medicine from June 2014 to July 2015.
 In addition, he did an Academic and Research Fellowship in mitochondrial medicine at Seattle Children’s Hospital and Seattle Children’s Research Institute from July 2015 to June 2016.
 Sirisak’s mentors are Drs.
 Saneto, Morgan, and Sedensky and he is looking forward to partnering with both of them as well as Dr. Saneto.

-Dr. Vincent Hsieh, M.D.
-Assistant Professor
+Dr. Vincent Hsieh, MD

 “Having the opportunity to take care of children with mitochondrial disease has been profoundly rewarding.
 I remain committed to developing a deeper understanding and providing the most nuanced and highly personalized care possible.”